Phi Mu Alpha Sinfonia

 "The Object of this Fraternity shall be for the development of the best and truest fraternal spirit, the mutual welfare and brotherhood of musical students, the advancement of music in America, and a loyalty to the Alma Mater."

-Texas Woman’s University is home to the Texas Alpha Colony, a group of men striving to create a collegiate chapter.
-The colony is always looking for men to join its ranks who are willing to work to build better men through music.
+Texas Woman’s University is home to the Sigma Pi Chapter.
+The Sigma Pi chapter was chartered on April 12, 2019.
+The chapter is always looking for men to join its ranks who are willing to work to build better men through music.